Divineife/Java-Shell/README.md

 # Java-Shell
-Project to mimic the linux shell for basic features like ls, cp
+Project to mimic the linux shell for basic features like ls, cp, mkdir, rmdir